Table of Contents

 A Timeless Classic On The Basics of Money

 Personal finance lessons are all around us in our everyday lives.
 Every day we handle money without thinking about the consequences of making poor decisions.
 However, we may not grasp our own financial mistakes.
-We can learn better financial habits from The Richest Man in Babylon by George S. Clason, among my all-time favorites.
+We can learn better financial habits from The Richest Man in Babylon by George S. Clason, an all-time favorite.
 This book can help anyone avoid financial blunders, create wealth and build a financially secure future.
 I recommend this easy-to-absorb book to my business students and my children.

 The author uses endearing parables as personal finance lessons to build wealth.
 The book structures key money themes within “The Seven Cures” and “Five Laws of Gold.”
 Among the oldest civilizations, Babylonians were resourceful, wise, enterprising with a judicial nature.
 They were clever financiers and traders who invented money as a means of exchange.

 Women Did Not Make Money Decisions In Babylon

 All of the major characters are men.
 That is appropriate as women didn’t manage money then.
 Women could not apply for credit cards in their name until the Equal Credit Opportunity Act in 1974!
 Clason wrote when women had finally etched out a win with women finally getting the right to vote in 1920.
 Fortunately, we are now seeing women gain financial independence.